 - develop relationships and link Australian research strengths to build critical mass with new capacity for inter-disciplinary, collaborative approaches in fields of high potential for future Defence needs

 - build networks with US universities to strengthen research and achieve global competitiveness in fields of high potential for future defence capabilities

 - build Australia’s human capacity in a range of research areas of priority to Defence future capabilities by attracting and retaining, from within Australia and abroad, researchers of high international standing as well as the most promising research students

-Grant funding will be 100 per cent of eligible project costs up to a maximum of AUD$1 million per year over 3 years.
-You must pay for any project expenditure that is not eligible, or is over the annual limit.
+The AUSMURI program will provide 100 per cent of eligible project costs up to a maximum of AUD$1 million per year over 3 years.
+Projects may be extended for a further two years, subject to approval, with additional funding of A$1 million per year.

 To be eligible your project must:

 - be approved through MURI on a designated topic